-Ventilation.
 Your lungs make sure you are taking in enough oxygen and blowing off carbon dioxide.
 Oxygen is an essential element in the air that your cells need to make energy.

 Diseases like COPD and Sleep Apnea may compromise ventilation, making it so you are not taking in enough oxygen and/ or blowing off enough CO2.

 The disease process increases resistance in your airways, forcing you to work hard to take in a breath.